banagale/birdler/README.md

 - Configurable **guidance scale**, **exaggeration**, **temperature**, and **repetition penalty**
 - Automatic device selection (CPU, CUDA, or Apple MPS)
 - Splits longer text into chunks, synthesizes each, then concatenates the final waveform
+- Custom text input via `--text-file` or `--text` to read a script from a file or provide a direct text string

 ## Installation